 Step 1: Digital Signature Certificate (DSC)- Since all the documents for LLP registration are filed online, DSC is necessary for all the designated partners.

-Step 2: Director Identification Number- It is necessary to apply for DIN of all the designated partners or those intending to be designated partner of the proposed LLP.
+Step 2: Director Identification Number- It is necessary to apply for the DIN of all the designated partners or those intending to be designated partners of the proposed LLP.